 9. Studies have found that ticks seem to be more attracted to light colored clothing than dark.

-If you notice and are interested in getting rid of ticks on your property, contact Green Shield Pest Solutions.
+If you notice ticks around your home and are interested in getting rid of them, contact us today for reliable pest control in Southern Maine.